jwpleow/SailMAV_ROS_RPI/README.md

 # Raspberry Pi ROS nodes
-Publishes the raw camera feed to '/camera'
+Publishes the raw camera feed to `/camera`
+Publishes the IMU linear accel and gyro to `/imu/data_raw`
-Publishes the IMU to '/imu'
+Publishes the IMU magnetometer readings to `/imu/mag`

+=> can then use imu_tools madgwick filter to get orientation

 ## Dependencies
 ```